 - 1/2 teaspoon salt

 - 1 bag chocolate Kisses

 In a large bowl, cream the shortening, peanut butter, sugar and brown sugar together until combined well.

 In a separate bowl, mix the egg, milk and vanilla together with a fork to combine, then add to the larger bowl and combine well.

 In a separate bowl, mix the flour, baking soda, and salt.
 In 3 batches, add this mixture to the other bowl until everything is combined well.

 Drop teaspoons onto a parchment paper lined cookie sheet.
 (I like to weigh each one to be the same, 9/10 of an ounce, so that they all cook evenly).
 Bake for 8 minutes.
 Remove from the oven and place a kiss in the center of each cookie.
-Then bake for 2 more minutes.
+Then bake for 1 more minute and watch it, in case it needs an additional minute of baking.
 Remove and let cool.